kheller18/data-structures-algorithms/questions/SQL.md

         table_3;
       ```

-21. What is the capacity of a table in PostgreSQL?
+9. What is the capacity of a table in PostgreSQL?
     + The maximum size of PostgreSQL is 32TB.

-22. Define sequence.
+10. Define sequence.
-    + A sequence is a schema-bound, user-defined object which aids to generate a sequence of integers.
+    + `sequence`: is a schema-bound, user-defined object which aids to generate a sequence of integers.
 This is most commonly used to generate values to identity columns in a table.
 We can create a sequence by using the `CREATE SEQUENCE` statement as shown below:
       + `CREATE SEQUENCE serial_num START 100;`
       + To get the next number 101 from the sequence, we use the nextval() method as shown below:
         + `SELECT nextval('serial_num')`
       + We can also use this sequence while inserting new records using the INSERT command:
         + `INSERT INTO ib_table_name VALUES (nextval('serial_num'), 'interviewbit');`

-23. What are string constants in PostgreSQL?
+11. What are string constants in PostgreSQL?
     + They are character sequences bound within single quotes.
 These are using during data insertion or updation to characters in the database.
     There are special string constants that are quoted in dollars.
 Syntax: `$tag$<string_constant>$tag$` The tag in the constant is optional and when we are not specifying the tag, the constant is called a double-dollar string literal.

-24. How can you get a list of all databases in PostgreSQL?
+12. How can you get a list of all databases in PostgreSQL?
     + This can be done by using the command `\l -> backslash followed by the lower-case letter L`.

-25. How can you delete a database in PostgreSQL?
+13. How can you delete a database in PostgreSQL?
     + This can be done by using the DROP DATABASE command as shown in the syntax below:
       + `DROP DATABASE database_name;`
       + If the database has been deleted successfully, then the following message would be shown:
         + `DROP DATABASE`

-26. What are ACID properties?
+14. What are ACID properties?
 Is PostgreSQL compliant with ACID?
     + ACID stands for Atomicity, Consistency, Isolation, Durability.
 They are database transaction properties which are used for guaranteeing data validity in case of errors and failures.
       + `Atomicity`: This property ensures that the transaction is completed in all-or-nothing way.
       + `Consistency`: This ensures that updates made to the database is valid and follows rules and restrictions.